 Edinburgh was a wonder in the 17th and 18th centuries.
-It was famed for its skyscrapers — they say the first anywhere...but also for its filth.
-It was once the most crowded city in Europe, the most wretched couldn't even afford candles.
+It was famed for its skyscrapers — they say the first anywhere — but also for its filth.
+It was once the most congested city in Europe.
+Its most wretched couldn't even afford candles.
 They lived in darkness.
 It's said they knew each other not by how they looked…but by how they smelled.

-Medieval skyscrapers towered ten stories and higher.
+Medieval skyscrapers towered 10 stories and higher.
 Frontage on High Street was so limited that the buildings were narrow and tall — crammed shoulder to shoulder — with little courtyards called "closes" branching off.
-They were connected to the main drag by skinny lanes or even tunnels.
-Four hundred years ago, Edinburgh was nicknamed "auld reeky."
+These closes were connected to the main drag by skinny lanes, or even tunnels.
+Four hundred years ago, Edinburgh was nicknamed "Auld Reekie."
 The entire city was a black-stained mess of chimneys and "reeked" of smoke.

 The Royal Mile ends at the gates of Holyrood Palace — for 500 years the official royal residence here in Edinburgh.

-[30,] The Kingdom of the Scots exhibit shows evidence of a vibrant early nation.
-While isolated by hostilities with England, Scotland managed to connect with the rest of Europe – how?
-Through trade, the Church, and their Renaissance monarch — Mary Queen of Scots.
+The Kingdom of the Scots exhibit shows evidence of a vibrant early nation.
+While isolated by hostilities with England, Scotland managed to connect with the rest of Europe.
+How?
+Through trade, the Church, and their Renaissance monarch: Mary Queen of Scots.

 Scotland's long underdog struggle with England found inspiration from romantic and almost legendary Scottish leaders.
 Mary Queen of Scots — educated and raised in France during the Renaissance — brought refinement to the Scottish throne.
-She was imprisoned and executed by the English.
-Her memory stoked the irrepressible Scottish spirit.
+While she was imprisoned and executed by the English, her memory stoked the irrepressible Scottish spirit.

-Two centuries later, another Scottish hero, Bonnie Prince Charlie, led the last hurrah in Scotland's long battle for independence.
-This fan — showing Charlie in the company of classical gods — was an accessory at a grand party celebrating a short lived Scottish victory over the English in the 1740s.
+Two centuries later, another Scottish hero, Bonnie Prince Charlie, led the last hurrah in Scotland's long struggle for independence.
+This fan — showing Charlie in the company of classical gods — was an accessory at a grand party celebrating a short-lived Scottish victory over the English in the 1740s.

 Eventually the Scots were quelled and united with England.
-Enjoying peace, stability, and English investment as the Industrial Revolution swept Britain, many hard working Scots prospered.
-Cast iron and foundries were huge as Scotland became one of the most industrialized places in Europe.
+Enjoying peace, stability, and English investment as the Industrial Revolution swept Britain, many hardworking Scots prospered.
+Cast iron and foundries were huge as Scotland became one of the most industrialized places in all of Europe.

 With the dawn of the modern age came leisure time, the concept of "healthful sports," and…golf — a Scottish invention.
 These golf balls — from around 1820 — were leather stuffed with feathers.

-For a different kind of leisure activity, I'm meeting Ken for a break at his local pub, Leslies.
+For a different kind of leisure activity, I'm meeting Ken for a break at his local pub, Leslie.

-Sitting between a working-class and an upper-class neighborhood, it has two sides.
-Traditionally, the lads gather on the right around the great hardwood bar...
-And, the more genteel folks would slip in on the left, with its velvet settees, discreet ordering windows, and what they call a snob screen.
+Sitting between a working-class and an upper-class neighborhood, it has two sides: Traditionally, the lads gather on the right around a great hardwood bar…and the more genteel folks would slip in on the left, with its velvet settees, discreet ordering windows, and what they call a "snob screen."